Baymeadows (Jacksonville): Shopping

 When it became apparent that Deerwood would be successful, SWD began planning for the commercial amenities that would be required for the community.
 Jacksonville's KBJ Architects (KBJ) was engaged for the shopping center's design.
 The anchor tenants selected for the center were Publix and Eckerd Drugs.
 The buildings were designed to be similar in appearance to the lodge of the Deerwood developer, located across Southside Boulevard.
 Deerwood Village Mall (DVM) was one of Jacksonville's earliest suburban shopping centers, and it is still a popular retail location after 60+ years.
 The DVM opened in 1972 as a single level, open-air shopping center, rather than the newest trend, the enclosed mall, which premiered during 1958 at Edina, Minnesota.
 By 1974, Publix and Eckerd Drugs opened their doors as the mall’s two anchors.

-A decade later, ground was broken for the Grand Boulevard Mall (GBM) across the street from the Deerwood Village Mall.
-The developer, National Capital Investments, purchased the Deerwood Village Mall, too.
-The older shopping center was positioned to be a "convenience center" while the tenants were positioned to avoid product competition between malls.
-The indoor, two-story project cost $16 million for 289,000 sqft.
-Jacobson’s department store was the 80,000 sqft anchor store which featured designer clothing and gifts.
-The developer and Jacobson’s management thought the store would attract customers from around the region who typically shop at upscale centers in New York, Atlanta or Dallas.
+Across the street, Grande Boulevard Mall opened in 1983 as a two-story enclosed mall anchored by Jacobson's.
+The center struggled with high vacancy by the late 1980s and was sold in 1994 to Florida Community College at Jacksonville, becoming the Deerwood Center campus.

 The reality for the GBM set in when customers stayed away in droves; apparently the mall was too ritzy for northeast Florida.
 Over 50% of the mall was empty in 1988, and when the nearby Avenues Mall premiered in 1990, the GBM closed shortly after.
 The buildings were purchased by Florida Community College at Jacksonville in 1994 for $4 million, becoming the Deerwood Center.

 Deerwood Village Mall has continued to prosper.
 The original Deerwood Village Publix, constructed 50 years earlier, closed in October 2024.
 The building was demolished, which included a CVS pharmacy, and replaced with a new 48,640 sqft Publix Grocery, Publix Pharmacy and a Publix Liquors, separated as required by Florida law.